TeskaLabs/asab/doc/tutorial/web/chapter2.rst

 4. Postman

 .. note::
 	We will use Docker to run MongoDB.
 Docker installation is not covered in this tutorial, but there are scores of good ones online should you run into any trouble.
-If you're not familiar with Docker yet, it is a great opportunity to start. https://www.docker.com/get-started/
+If you're not familiar with Docker yet, it is a great opportunity to start (https://www.docker.com/get-started/).

+	Otherwise, you can install MongoDB following one of these tutorials: https://www.mongodb.com/docs/manual/installation/

 Components